Code Self Study

-We're a programming community made up of over 3,000 programmers in Berkeley and the San Francisco Bay Area.
-Visit the portal or scroll down to learn more!
+We're a friendly programming community made up of over 4,000 programmers in Berkeley and the San Francisco Bay Area.
+All programming languages and levels of experience are welcome!

 There are many great tech events happening in San Francisco and Oakland, but not enough towards Berkeley and El Cerrito, so this group currently focuses on those areas.
 Also, while some groups focus on specific language or types of programming, we're open to all kinds of programming, not just web development.